Designing a Game: Part 2 - The Framework

 Validating the Framework

 I'm all about validation wherever and whenever possible.
 This is how I design and build swiftly.
-The more and earlier that you can test your mechanics, the better.
+The more and earlier that you can test your mechanics, make adjustments, and re-test, the better.
+This concept is often referred to as "fail faster."
 Using math models and logic mapping you can catch a fair amount of imbalance in your core mechanics early on, well before the first playtest.
 So I've spent a lot of time coming up with processes and tools to do this.
 Again, this topic worth it's own article, but I'll cover it off at a high level here.

 Once we knew the general gameplay framework and a high level view of the mechanics to include, it was time to map out a bit of a flow.
 I do this in Miro and it's here I'll dig into that tool a little.
 Miro is a collaborative whiteboard tool that's free to use.
 What I like about it is that you can map out the framework and test the logic by linking elements together.
 This helps give me a sense of what phases the player's turn needs to be broken down into, where mechanics slot in (or don't as you might find).